The Human Survival Project

 You have to think like a hero in order to act like a human being.
 (Vaclav Havel)

-Goals I: The ultimate goal of the Project is to save humanity and all other living and prospective sentient species on the planet (together with the environments and habitats they depend upon) from nuclear holocaust and its aftermath of civilisational collapse and deadly somatic and environmental effects.
+Goal I: The ultimate goal of the Project is to save humanity and all other living and prospective sentient species on the planet (together with the environments and habitats they depend upon) from nuclear holocaust and its aftermath of civilisational collapse and deadly somatic and environmental effects.
 The latter effects include both catastrophic climate change (nuclear winter) and world-wide, long-lasting radiation hazards, as well as massive destruction of the atmospheric ozone layer.
+A most urgent priority is to show the absurdity, the logic-free fantasy of received deterrence theory and nuclear “defence” postures.
+(The “rational man” of deterrence theory turns out to be a purblind idiot and/or a moral monster if he thinks that nuclear retaliation

 Or, as John Hallam persistently and insistently asks: Why is nuclear holocaust still on the agenda? )